 Perhaps most importantly, engaging in regular mindfulness practices may reduce the need people feel to react to their cravings.

 A Final Word

-This newly published research review only further supports the power of mindfulness strategies to extinguish cravings.
+This research review only further supports the power of mindfulness strategies to extinguish cravings.

 Mindfulness provides unique benefits when practiced over an extended period of time, and recovery from addiction is a journey that lasts for a lifetime.
-Learning mindfulness tools, such as being present in the moment, may be essential to a continued sober life.
+Learning mindfulness tools, such as being present in the moment, may be essential to continued sober living.